 You should never lie to police officers.
 Doing so can land you in even more legal trouble and will not help your case.
 If you turn yourself in before seeking out a lawyer, the only thing you should say is that you request legal counsel.

-Regardless of whether you have been issued an arrest warrant or a bench warrant, the first step before turning yourself in to the authorities is to contact an experienced defense attorney at the Simmrin Law Group.
-Fill out our online contact form or give us a call to set up a free, no-obligation consultation today.
+Regardless of whether the courts have issued an arrest warrant or a bench warrant, the first step before turning yourself into the authorities is to contact a defense attorney at Simmrin Law Group.
+Fill out our online contact form or give us a call for a free, no-obligation consultation today.